What is oesophageal cancer?

 • Immunotherapy

-Currently immunotherapy is not commonly used to treat oesophageal cancer.
+Immunotherapy is used to treat some people with oesophageal cancer.
+You may be have it to reduce the risk of cancer coming back after treatment.
 Nivolumab or pembrolizumab are sometimes used.
 You may be offered immunotherapy as part of a clinical trial.

 The treatments can be used alone or in combination with each other.
 Your cancer doctor and specialist nurse will explain the treatments they think are best for you.
 They can help you make decisions about your treatment.